ibm-cloud-docs/databases-for-enterprisedb/connecting-psql.md

 The command prompts for the admin password and then runs the `psql` command line client to connect to the database.

-If you have not installed the cloud databases plug-in, connect to your PostgreSQL databases using `psql` by giving it the "composed" connection string.
+If you have not installed the cloud databases plug-in, connect to your {{site.data.keyword.databases-for-enterprisedb}} databases using `psql` by giving it the "composed" connection string.
 It provides environment variables `PGPASSWORD` and `PGSSLROOTCERT`.
 Set `PGPASSWORD` to the admin's password and `PGSSLROOTCERT` to the path or file name for the self-signed certificate.

 ```
 PGPASSWORD=$PASSWORD PGSSLROOTCERT=0b22f14b-7ba2-11e8-b8e9-568642342d40 psql 'host=4a8148fa-3806-4f9c-b3fc-6467f11b13bd.8f7bfd7f3faa4218aec56e069eb46187.databases.appdomain.cloud port=32325 dbname=ibmclouddb user=admin sslmode=verify-full'